Don't flatten, tokenize! Unlocking the key to SoftMoE's efficacy in deep RL: Understanding the impact of the SoftMoE components

 \subsection{Analysis of SoftMoE Components}

 At a high level, SoftMoE modules for online RL agents consist of {\bf (i)} the use of a learnable tensor $\Phi$ used to obtain the dispatch ($\Phi_D$) and combine ($\Phi_C$) weights; {\bf (ii)} processing $p$ input slots per expert; {\bf (iii)} the architectural dimensions (network depth and width); {\bf (iv)} the use of $n$ experts; and {\bf (v)} the tokenization of the encoder output.
 The middle row of \autoref{fig:networkArchitectures} provides an illustration of these.
-In this section we discuss the first four with empirical evaluation demonstrated in Figures~\ref{fig:mainfig} and \ref{fig:section4Aggregate}, and devote a separate section for tokenization, which turns out to be crucial for performance.
+In this section we discuss the first four with empirical evaluation demonstrated in Figures~\ref{fig:mainfig} and \ref{fig:section4Aggregate}, and devote a separate section for tokenization, which turns out to be crucial for performance. \rebuttal{The same analysis was performed on DER, yielding the same results, and can be found in Appendix \ref{appendix:analysis_softMoE_components}.}

 \paragraph{Processing \textit{combined} tokens} To assess the impact of SoftMoE's weighted combination of tokens via the learnable weights $\Phi$, we compare it with expert choice routing, where experts select sets of (non-combined) tokens.
 While combined tokens yield improved performance, expert choice routing itself demonstrates substantial gains over the baseline and effectively scales the network (see group~{\bf [i]} in \autoref{fig:section4Aggregate}).
 Thus, {\em combined tokens alone do not explain SoftMoE's efficacy}.